thaibazaib/my-website/README.md

     - When I was stuck on my coding and didn't really have much knowledge of bootstrap, I asked on Slack for help and met Harry Dhillon and he helped me understand it better.

 - Mentor, Rahul
-    - My mentor did provide me with guidance on how to implement code from bootstrap into my code.
+    - My mentor did provide me with guidance on how to implement code from bootstrap in my code.
     - I had an issue with my text overflowing out of the card element when testing if responsive on different screens.
 My mentor advised to use media query and add overflow: scroll within this style.

 - Tutor support
    - At one point I had saved my code but did not commit, I could not find my code, I then contacted tutor support and they helped me to find my workspace.
-   - My Gitpod allowance had ran out, I contacted tutor support who sorted this out for me and then I was able to code again.
+   - My Gitpod allowance ran out, I contacted tutor support who sorted this out for me and then I was able to code again.

 - [Bootstrap](https://getbootstrap.com/)
     - I used many bootstrap styles in my Code, such as;